wp-plugins/wf-cookie-consent/readme.txt

 == Changelog ==

 = 0.9.2 =
-Improved compatibility with Polylang and WPML.
+Bugfix: Compatibility with Polylang and WPML.

 = 0.9.1 =
 Improved compatibility with Polylang and WPML.